 Publishing Your Data

-When enough data has been produced from a facility to warrant publishing or a researcher wants to publish their research paper and site their research data package, the data collected can be Published to an institutional repository and/or the Australian Research Data Commons.
+When enough data has been produced from a facility to warrant publishing or a researcher wants to publish their research paper and cite their research data package, the data collected can be Published to an institutional repository and/or the Australian Research Data Commons.

 Before Publishing, the Data Files to be published must be combined into a single Package file.
 Package files are ZIP files which use the Bagit format, which is described in Appendix A -The Bagit format.